 4. Emergence of pseudo-talents

-5. The work from home challenge
+5. The work-from-home challenge

 As with most other countries, COVID-19 introduced some major changes in the Nigerian workplace.
 Many employers mandated their employees to work remotely.
-However, start-ups and smaller companies embraced this method learning more easily than larger companies.
+However, start-ups and smaller companies embraced this method of learning more easily than larger companies.
 Unlike smaller firms, the organizational structures put in place for larger organizations makes it difficult for them to go fully remote.

 - Poor power supply